Color Therapy – Healing Colors, Calming Colors & The Chakra System

 Moving along, the next color to discuss is green.
 Green is one of the best calming colors as it tends to help promote harmony, tranquility, and calmness in the body.
-It’s also associated with high levels of fertility, health, and can also be associated with money as well.
+It’s also associated with high levels of fertility and health and can also be associated with money.

 It’s a natural and cool color and is often used in interior decorating for this reason.
-By painting your rooms in this color, you may evoke a greater sense of calm in your own home.
+Painting your rooms in this color may evoke a greater sense of calm in your home.

-[sc name=”start-alert” ]Exclusive Bonus: Download the 12 Week To Doubling Your Energy course for FREEright now and learn the best things to be doing before you go to bed at night to create your perfect evening routine.[sc name=”end-alert” ]
+[sc name= “start-alert”]Exclusive Bonus: Download the 12 Week To Doubling Your Energy course for FREE right now and learn the best things to do before bed at night to create your perfect evening routine.[sc name= “end-alert”]

-The color green is associated with your heart chakra, and is at the center of healing.
+Green is associated with your heart chakra and is at the center of healing.
 As such, it can also be considered a strong healing color as well.
-As green is most often found in nature, this too yields feelings of calmness and tranquility.
-You’ll also find that many massage therapy centers are painted in this color as well as it’s a good color for providing relief from stress and anxiety.
+As green is most often found in nature, this, too, yields feelings of calmness and tranquility.
+You’ll also find that many massage therapy centers are painted in this color, and it’s good for relieving stress and anxiety.

-On a physical level, green is related to the heart, lungs, chest, shoulders, arms, breasts, as well as the heart, so if you are dealing with any issues related to these areas, you may be prescribed green as part of your color therapy program.
+On a physical level, green is related to the heart, lungs, chest, shoulders, arms, breasts, and core, so if you are dealing with any issues related to these areas, you may be prescribed green as part of your color therapy program.

 The Benefits Of Green

-When you use green on a regular basis, you can find relief from:
+When you use green regularly, you can find relief from:

-- Pain and symptom relief from chronic issues
+- Discomfort and symptom relief from chronic issues

 - Stimulation of the brain and cognition